 The Water for Elephants Trust was founded in 2016 by conservationist Ben Moller near Nata in the wild lands of Botswana’s northeast.

 Because of the success of the country's elephant conservation strategy, Botswana harbors these majestic animals in a safe haven.
-However, as the seasons came and went, the Moller family witnessed the devastating effects of the lengthy dry season on the local wildlife, especially the titanic herd of elephants that called this region home.
+However, as the seasons came and went, the Moller family witnessed the devastating effects of the lengthy dry season on the local wildlife, especially the large numbers of elephants that calls this region home.

 Elephants were dying.
 Not from a poacher’s bullets but from lack of water.